guibirow/ckad/Tips.md

 # Tips and Tricks

-The following is a few tips and tricks to get ready and make good use of the resources.
+The following are a few tips and tricks to get ready and make good use your time and tooling available.

 ####  Keep track of your time
 The exam will last for 2 hours, it gives you a 6 min per question, some questions represents only 2% or 3% of the total exam score.
 Avoid spending too much time on low scoring questions, if you get stuck in one of these, skip to the next one and leave these to be completed at the end.